albertintech/apai/docs/congress/cmf/fema/what-changes-for-voters.md

 **You still vote at your normal polling place.** Election administration doesn't change.
 Your county runs the election the same way, with the same poll workers, the same check-in process.

-**You still have one Election Day.** Actually, the Act simplifies things: there's no primary election for federal offices.
+**You still have one Election Day.** Actually, the Act simplifies things: there's no primary election for congressional offices.
 All qualified candidates appear on the November ballot.
-One trip to vote for federal offices instead of two.
+One trip to vote for congressional offices instead of two.

-**Your Senate and Presidential votes work similarly.** STAR voting applies to all federal races, so you use the same scoring method for President and Senate.
-The only difference: those remain single-winner races, so the candidate with highest support wins outright rather than seats being allocated proportionally.
+**Your Senate vote works the same way.** STAR voting applies to Senate races too, so you use the same scoring method.
+The only difference: Senate races are single-winner contests, so the candidate with highest support wins outright rather than seats being allocated proportionally.

 ---